Skip to main content

 Parking

-You do not have to pay for parking at public charging points while you are charging.
+You do not have to pay for parking at public charging points while charging.

-Owners of electric cars pay reduced road tax.
+Owners of electric cars pay a reduced registration fee.

 Charging

-The density of public charging stations in Spain varies greatly from region to region.
-For longer journeys across the country, you should allow a sufficient buffer to ensure you have enough power to reach an alternative station in the event of a problem.
+The density of public charging stations varies greatly depending on the region in Spain.
+There are many charging points, especially in the north along the main transport routes and around larger cities.
+For longer journeys across the country, you should plan a sufficient buffer so that you still have enough power to reach an alternative charging point in the event of problems.

 Parking

-In some cities, EVs are exempt from parking fees.
+In some cities, electric cars are exempt from parking charges.

 In Barcelona, for example, in the blue parking zones.
-To take advantage of this, you must first register with endolla.barcelona.
-You will then receive a card that you can use to select a free ticket at a public car park machine.
-Find out more about the procedure at areaverda.cat.
+To make use of this advantage, you must first register at endolla.barcelona.
+You will then receive a card with which you can select a free ticket at the parking machines in the public car parks.

 Find out in advance about the parking regulations at your holiday destination.

-There is no registration fee for electric cars and there are benefits in terms of road tax.
+There is no registration fee for electric cars and there are benefits in terms of vehicle tax.

 Charging

-Public charging stations are available throughout the Czech Republic.
-Fast chargers can also be found along the main roads.
+Public charging stations are available throughout the Czech Republic, especially in the region around Prague, where there are many charging points.
+Fast chargers can also be found along the main transport routes.

-CEZ and premobilita are among the largest operators.
+CEZ and E.ON Drive are among the largest providers.

 Parking

-If you have registered your electric vehicle in the Czech Republic and have an "EL" licence plate, you can park for free in Prague's blue and purple zones.
+If you have registered your e-vehicle in the Czech Republic and have a corresponding ‘EL’ licence plate, you can park free of charge in the blue and violet zones in Prague.
+Information and registration on the City of Prague website.

-Owners of hybrid cars can obtain a parking permit for 100 crowns per year from the relevant office in Prague.
+Owners of hybrid cars can obtain a parking permit from the relevant office in Prague for 100 CZK per year, which allows them to park free of charge.

 Charging

-In Hungary, there are enough public charging points along the main roads.
-Otherwise, the network is patchy.
-Make sure you always have enough power; if there are problems with one station, you can always drive to another.
+In Hungary, there are sufficient public charging stations in the city centre along the main roads.
+Besides these, the network is patchy.
+Make sure you always have enough power; if there are problems with a charging station, you can always drive to another one.

-The biggest operators are MOL Plugee and mobiliti.
+The largest operators are MOL Plugee and mobiliti.

 Parking

-Parking is free at public charging points during charging hours.
+Parking is free of charge during the charging period at public charging bays.

-If you have registered your electric car in Hungary, you can park anywhere in Budapest for free.
+If you have registered your electric car in Hungary, you can park free of charge anywhere in Budapest.

-E-cars are exempt from registration fees and annual road tax.
+E-cars are exempt from the registration fee and the annual motor vehicle tax.

 Charging

-In Cyprus, electric car drivers can register with EAC to use the charging stations in public places.
-So far there are 33.
-Another 40 charging stations will follow by the end of 2022.
+In Cyprus, electric car drivers can register with the state provider EAC to be able to use the charging stations in public places.
+There are only 36 of these so far, but there are also other providers on the island, such as EV Power or Charge Point.

 Parking

-In some towns and cities, there are free parking spaces for EVs.
-To use them, you must apply to the relevant authority.
+In some municipalities and cities, there are free parking facilities for electric vehicles.
+To be able to use these, an application must be submitted to the relevant authority.

 The information comes from our colleagues in the European Consumer Centres Network.
 We make no claim to completeness.